zenstackhq/zenstack-docs/docs/reference/plugins/react.md

 # @zenstackhq/react

 :::warning
-This package will be deprecated soon and replaced by [`@zenstackhq/tanstack-query`](/docs/reference/plugins/tanstack-query) and [`@zenstackhq/swr`](/docs/reference/plugins/swr) plugins.
+This package is deprecated and replaced by [`@zenstackhq/tanstack-query`](/docs/reference/plugins/tanstack-query) and [`@zenstackhq/swr`](/docs/reference/plugins/swr) plugins.
 To migrate to the new plugins, if you're using `@zenstackhq/react` with `fetcher` set to "swr", you can replace the plugin declaration in ZModel like:

 ```prisma
 plugin reactHooks {